shawntabrizi/rust-state-machine/src/38/template/README.md

 All of this is in preparation for you to work with the Polkadot SDK, which heavily relies on macros like the ones you will see here.

-## Auto Generated Code
+## Auto-generated Code

 As mentioned earlier, Rust macros are basically code which can generate more code.

-As you can see from our simple state machine, there is a lot of boiler plate code that we could generate, following the simple patterns and structures we have designed.
+As you can see from our simple state machine, there is a lot of boilerplate code that we could generate, following the simple patterns and structures we have designed.

 For example: